Up to 35% off Raised Beds

 Another dwarf hydrangea, ‘Bobo’ is quite popular.

-‘Bobo’ is a dwarf panicle hydrangea that grows to four feet high and wide.
-Panicle flowers resemble a lilac.
-They are conical in shape and made up of smaller flowers.
-Large white flowers bloom in summer, turning pink in the fall.
-This hydrangea is a slow grower, but because it’s so compact it will reach its mature height in about two years.
-Hardy zones 3-8.
+‘Bobo’ is a dwarf panicle hydrangea that grows to about four feet high and wide.
+Panicle flowers resemble lilacs, conical in shape and made up of smaller blooms.
+Large white flowers appear in summer and turn pink in the fall.
+This hydrangea is a slow grower, but its compact size means it reaches mature height in around two years.
+Hardy in zones 3 to 8.

 Hydrangea quercifolia ‘Pee Wee’